Types of Verbs

 - They were talking on the phone. 📞

-- He has been working hard. 🛠️
+- He has been working hard all day. 🛠️

 - We are planning a trip. 🌍